LunaAmora/4orth/README.md

 ### Compilation

-Compilation generates WebAssembly code and compiles it with [WABT](https://github.com/WebAssembly/wabt).
+Compilation generates WebAssembly Text code and compiles it with [WABT](https://github.com/WebAssembly/wabt).
 So make sure you have it available in your `$PATH`.

 ```console
 $ ./4orth com game.porth